thumbnail_Logo_4_vectorized

 Whether you are a foreign or a domestic company, you must appoint a DPO if:

-1) the core activities of your organization require large-scale, regular, and systematic monitoring of individuals; or
+a) the core activities of your organization require large-scale, regular, and systematic monitoring of individuals (data subjects); or

-2) the core activities of your organization consist of large-scale processing of special categories of data or data relating to criminal convictions and offenses.
+b) the core activities of your organization consist of large-scale processing of special categories of data (especially sensitive data) or data relating to criminal convictions and offenses.

-Any natural or legal person can be designated as a DPO.
+Any domestic or foreign natural person can be designated as a DPO.
 However, a DPO must be an expert in data protection, independent of the organization, adequately resourced, and capable of complying with the Law.

 DPO can be a processor’s or controller’s employee.
 However, you can also appoint an external DPO.

 The DPO must be independent in the performance of its tasks and duties.
-The controller or processor cannot penalize the DPO or terminate his employment or contract with him for performing its duties imposed on him by the Law.
-As a matter of fact, the controller and the processor are responsible for data processing as well as compliance with the Law, so the legal claims of the data subject and the Commissioner can only be directed towards them.
+The controller or processor cannot penalize the DPO or terminate their employment or contract with them for performing the duties imposed on them by the Law.
+As a matter of fact, the controller and the processor are responsible for data processing as well as compliance with the Law, so the legal claims of the data subject and the Commissioner can only be directed towards controller and/or processor.
 The DPO cannot be held personally responsible.

-Since the provisions of the Law are very general, we will try to clarify when it is mandatory to appoint a DPO in the following examples.
+Since the provisions of the Law are very general, we will try to simplify when it is mandatory to appoint a DPO in the following examples.

 If you do not meet the abovementioned conditions, appointing a DPO is optional.
-However, the European authorities recommend designating a DPO even when it is not mandatory.
+However, both the European authorities and Serbian Commissioner recommend designating a DPO even when it is not mandatory.
 Moreover, it is considered a good business practice.

 2. What Is a Country Representative for Serbia and When Is It Mandatory?